panyamkeerthana/ai-workflows/beeai/README.md

 ## Architecture

 Three agents process tasks through Redis queues:
-- **Triage Agent**: Analyzes JIRA issues and determines resolution path
+- **Triage Agent**: Analyzes JIRA issues and determines resolution path.
+It uses title, description, fields, and comments to find out root cause of the issue.
+It can ask for clarification, create tasks for other agents or may take no action if not needed.
-- **Rebase Agent**: Updates packages to newer upstream versions
+- **Rebase Agent**: Updates packages to newer upstream versions.
+A Rebase is only to be chosen when the issue explicitly instructs you to "rebase" or "update".
+It looks for upstream references that are linked, attached and present in the description or comments in the issue.
-- **Backport Agent**: Applies specific fixes/patches to packages
+- **Backport Agent**: Applies specific fixes/patches to packages.
+It looks for patches that are linked, attached and present in the description or comments in the issue.
+It tries to apply the patch and resolve any conflicts that may arise during the backport process.

 ### Entry Criteria